Your Guide to Pensions

 Workplace Pensions

-The Government introduced automatic enrolment for workplace pension schemes to encourage more people to save for their retirement.
+The Government introduced automatic enrolment for workplace pension schemes to encourage more people to save for retirement.
 A workplace pension is a pension scheme offered to employees by employers.
 Some workplace pensions are called ‘occupational’, ‘works’, ‘company’ or ‘work-based’ pensions.
 Broadly speaking, a workplace pension works by a percentage of an employee’s pay is automatically added to a pension scheme every payday.

 Contributions for automatic enrolment

 Both the employer and employee need to contribute.
-There is a minimum employer contribution of 3% and employee contribution of 4%.
+There is a minimum employer contribution of 3% and an employee contribution of 4%.
 This means that contributions in total will be a minimum of 8%: 3% from the employer, 4% from the employee and an additional 1% tax relief.

-The contributions are based on the qualifying earnings brackets highlighted above; this means that for many employees the 8% contribution rate will not be based on their full salary.
+The contributions are based on the qualifying earnings brackets highlighted above; this means that for many employees, the 8% contribution rate will not be based on their full salary.

 Enrolling employees